rchillyard/SecureCsv/README.md

 In this case, we decrypt the given CSV file.
 However, our key (password) is only valid for one row, the one whose identity (the first column) is "5".

+Other options:
+* -m: will use "multiline mode" if it appears (no value necessary): this allows text to have embedded newlines;
+* -d delimiter: allow for a different delimiter on input/output (default is comma).